A Daughter Unearths And Remembers Trauma In 'Memorial Drive'

 This work of closely looking at the line of women in one's personal family history as far as can be discovered is a fundamental aspect of the American Black women's literary canon.
 This structure is characterized by the juxtaposition of personal, familial, and community history in conversation with archival texts and/or other evidence in search of identity and agency in conversation with a larger social history and ideas.

 The work Trethewey does here is the work that Michelle Alexander does in The New Jim Crow.
 That Isabel Wilkerson does in The Warmth of Other Suns.
 That Ayana Matthis does in The Twelve Tribes of Hattie.
-That Toni Morrison does in Beloved, in Sula, and Song of Solomon; that Alice Walker does in The Color Purple and In Search of Our Mother's Gardens.
+That Toni Morrison does in Beloved, in Sula, and Song of Solomon; that Nikole Hannah-Jones does in The 1619 Project.
 That Julie Dash does in Daughters of the Dust.
 That Beyoncé Knowles-Carter does in Lemonade.
 That Sadiya Hartman does in Wayward Lives, Beautiful Experiments: Intimate Histories of Social Upheaval.
 That Angela Flournoy does in The Turner House.
 That Sarah Broom does in The Yellow House.
 That Jesmyn Ward does throughout her entire oeuvre.
 That Lucille Clifton does as well.

 American Black women writers do this work of discovery as a way of understanding the Black self and Black lineages that are erased in American culture.
 These are the lives left out of the historical narratives because of gender and race, whose marriages are discounted because of "jumping the broom" or lost or destroyed church records, whose claims to antebellum land rights, wealth, or just basic presence in genealogic records is as erased as the slave cabins from the tours of southern plantation mansions — the latter often occupied by cousins made through the rape of Black women by white men to create an enslaved labor class.